NxPKG/khulnasoft-docs/content/network-interconnect/_index.md

 {{</table-wrap>}}

-For more detail on how CNI delivers these benefits, see [Introducing Cloudflare Network Interconnect](https://blog.cloudflare.com/cloudflare-network-interconnect/).
+For more detail on how CNI delivers these benefits, see [Introducing Khulnasoft Network Interconnect](https://blog.Khulnasoft.com/cloudflare-network-interconnect/).